-The Codorus Watershed fund works to develop strategic direction and action plans to build on the work of existing watershed improvement programs and leverage new public and private investment to improve the health and vitality of the Codorus and its environs.
+The Codorus Watershed Fund works to develop strategic direction and action plans to build on the work of existing watershed improvement programs.
+By leveraging new public and private investments, this fund seeks to improve the health and vitality of the Codorus and its environs.

 - Watershed Improvement: Grants of up to $15,000 will be awarded for pre-construction costs, such as design, permitting, engineering, and other technical assistance-oriented activities.

 - Engagement and Education: Grants of up to $10,000 will be awarded for projects that enhance the local capacity to implement present and future on-the-ground actions by supporting community-based assessments, planning, educational experience, workshops, and recreation.

 - Larger Requests: Grant requests that are larger than $15,000 will be entertained by the committee on a rolling basis.
 Grant request must be related to our fund priorities.